dattalab/keypoint-moseq/docs/source/FAQs.rst

 NaNs during fitting
 -------------------

 The following actions may help resolve NaNs during model fitting.
-If they don't, please contact calebsw@gmail.com and include the config, the data and code used for fitting, as well as the most recent model checkpoint.
+If they don't, please contact calebsw@gmail.com and include the data, config file, and code used for fitting, as well as the most recent model checkpoint.

 - Make sure you are using double-precision computing.
 Check the precision using::